firassziedan/node-valkey/packages/search/README.md

 }
 ```

-### Indexing and Querying Data with RedisJSON
+### Indexing and Querying Data with ValkeyJSON

-RediSearch can also index and query JSON documents stored in Redis using the RedisJSON module.
+ValkeySearch can also index and query JSON documents stored in Valkey using the ValkeyJSON module.
 The approach is similar to that for indexing and searching data in hashes, but we can now use JSON Path like syntax and the data no longer has to be flat name/value pairs - it can contain nested objects and arrays.

 #### Creating an Index